 Once frozen, serve as you wish!

 Make It Yours: Adding Unique Flavors

-You can mix in chocolate chips, cookie dough bites, or fruits into the churned base before you freeze it.
+You can mix chocolate chips, cookie dough bites, or fruit into the churned base before you freeze it.

 Place a scoop in a bowl, and pour hot espresso on top to make an affogato, an Italian drink/dessert fusion.